cvc5/cvc5/docs/proofs/output_alethe.rst

 Proof format: Alethe
 ====================

 **WARNING: This format is experimental on the main branch of cvc5.
-To use this format, the option :ref:`proof-alethe-experimental` must be used, or otherwise an execption is thrown.**
+To use this format, the option --proof-alethe-experimental must be used, or otherwise an execption is thrown.**

 Using the flag :ref:`proof-format-mode=alethe <lbl-option-proof-format-mode>`, cvc5 outputs proofs in the `Alethe proof format